filestar-project/lotus/README.md

   <br>
 </p>

-Lotus is an implementation of the Filecoin Distributed Storage Network.
-For more details about Filecoin, check out the [Filecoin Spec](https://spec.filecoin.io).
+Lotus is an implementation of the Filestar Distributed Storage Network.
+For more details about Filestar, check out the [Filestar Website](https://filestar.net/).

 ## Building & Documentation

-For instructions on how to build, install and setup lotus, please visit [https://docs.filecoin.io/get-started/lotus](https://docs.filecoin.io/get-started/lotus/) and [https://github.com/filestar-project/docs/wiki](https://github.com/filestar-project/docs/wiki).
+For instructions on how to build, install and setup lotus, please visit [https://github.com/filestar-project/docs/wiki](https://github.com/filestar-project/docs/wiki).

 ## Reporting a Vulnerability